 To some, like Dmitry heading into another central Moscow polling station, it`s a chance for their president to act tough on the world stage.

-"He`s one of the most powerful politicians in the world; a real tough guy and that`s good.
+"He`s one of the most powerful politicians in the world; a real tough guy and that`s good."

-" But squaring up to the West only has limited appeal according to political analyst Ekaterina Shulman.
+But squaring up to the West only has limited appeal according to political analyst Ekaterina Shulman.

 "The besieged fortress mentality is very useful to mobilise the incumbent.
+It reinforces the idea that there`s no alternative," she says.
+"But it makes the electorate anxious and tired.
+It wears them out."

-" Ultimately she argues the focus will have to shift to people`s real concerns - their shrinking wealth, health care, housing and education.
+Ultimately she argues the focus will have to shift to people`s real concerns - their shrinking wealth, health care, housing and education.

 But judging by Vladimir Putin`s first comments after victory, a sudden thaw in relations with the West looks unlikely.